Sobuj1996/CV-project/README.md

 # CV-project
-This is the project about my resume.I used html,css for completing this project.
+This is the project about my resume.Here,I used html,css for completing this project.